 |Enrolment modes:||Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

-3 x 1 hour class, 1 x 1 hour practical per week
+Campus: 3 x 1 hour class per week, 1 x 1 hour practical per week.

-Examination 60%, four assignments (10% each) 40%.
+Four problem solving tasks (10% each) 40% and examination 60%.
 To be eligible to obtain a pass in this unit, students must achieve a mark of at least 40% in the examination.